Akaie/MathExtended/README.md

 int LCM(int a, int b):
 Finds the Least Common Multiple between a and b.

+int[] Factors(int x):
+Returns all factors of the number x.

+int[] PrimeFactors(int x):
+Returns list of all prime factors of the number x.

 double distanceBetweenPoints(double[] a1, double[] a2):
 Calculates the distance between a1 and a2. a1 and a2 should each be an array of (x,y) coordinates.